 You may spend a long time wandering the streets and listening to live music that you can experience in every square for free!
 You may also have kebabs, tapas, beer, and more with great pricing.

 In this festival, bars traditionally open late, and they have stands set up with sangria, wine, and beer kegs.
-Since the lines can be ridiculously long, you can freely indulge in the favorite pastime of Spain: botellon!
+Since the lines can be ridiculously long, you can freely indulge in your favorite pastime of Spain: botellon!
 Here you won’t be alone, and you’ll grab a mixer and a bottle of liquor that you will pour in the plastic cups.

 By the end of the festival, the street that is most beautifully decorated will win a prize.
 Now, people are planning to have the main gate decorated in the neighborhood.

-However, because of the people’s hesitation on COVID, certain events are unannounced.
 Get more information by checking out the schedule of Fiesta de Gracia once it is closer to the date when they are planning to hold it.

-Festivals in Barcelona this August 2021
+Festivals in Barcelona this August

-This August, you can find a different party in the neighborhood almost every week.
+In August, you can find a different party in the neighborhood almost every week.
 Always remember that you are free to attend all of them.
 Just make sure that you are in the vicinity, walk around, and have fun with the festivities.

 La Festa Major del Barrio Gotico